edwardfxiao/react-inputs-validation/docs/v4-doc.md

     // locale: 'en-US', //Optional.[String].Default: "en-US".
 For error message display.
 Current options are ['zh-CN', 'en-US']; Default is 'en-US'.
 If your are looking for more options, you can take a look at 'window.REACT_INPUTS_VALIDATION' section, which provides the extensibility for your own locale.
     // msgOnError: "Your custom error message if you provide the validationOption['msgOnError']", //Optional.[String].Default: "" Show your custom error message no matter what(except the message from customFunc) when it has error if it is provied.
     // msgOnSuccess: "Your custom success message if you provide the validationOption['msgOnSuccess'].
 Otherwise, it will not show, not even green border.", //Optional.[String].Default: "".
 Show your custom success message no matter what when it has error if it is provied.
-    // shouldRenderMsgAsHtml: true, // Optional.[Bool].Default: false.
+    // shouldRenderMsgAsHtml: false, // Optional.[Bool].Default: false.
 Should render your message by dangerouslySetInnerHTML.
     // customFunc: res => { //Optional.[Func].Default: none.
 Custom function.
 Returns true or err message or { error: true, message: 'message', showOnSuccess: true }
     //   if (res != 'milk') {
     //     return 'Description cannot be other things but milk';